 Do I need extra home insurance cover to work from home?

-Can I run my business from my home?Our home insurance will cover you if you are running a business from your home, but only for clerical work for your business, such as paperwork.
+Our home insurance will cover you if you’re running a business from your home, but only for the clerical side of things.

 What insurance do I need if my business is based from home?